jobezic/wihan/README.md

 This project is composed by:

 * wihand that is the daemon that handle clients authorization and accounting through radius,
-* wihan_redirect that is a little web server based on Mongoose (https://github.com/cesanta/mongoose) that works in collaboration with the hotspot.cgi script to redirect your clients to the captive portal.
+* wihan_captive that is a little web server based on Mongoose (https://github.com/cesanta/mongoose) that works in collaboration with the hotspot.cgi script to redirect your clients to the captive portal.

 ## Getting Started